beezwax/WP-Publish-to-Apple-News/readme.txt

 By default, images inserted in your content will be placed inline, and will follow WordPress placement rules.
 You may find your images will be presented better within Apple News if you take the time to set the appearance of each image.
 To do this, in the WordPress text editor, click on an image, which will display a contextual alignment menu.
 This will provide you with a series of simple granular controls, allowing you to determine more precisely where each image will be displayed when your post appears in Apple News.

+The featured image on your post will automatically be used as the Apple News cover image.
+If no featured image is found, the first available image in the post will be used as the cover and will be automatically removed from the body in order to avoid duplication.

 Note that images smaller than the body width (~1024px) will always be aligned.
 If you want to display an image without alignment, make sure it’s big enough.

 **Banners**